bjherger/public-talks/proposals/2018/ideas/pybay_2018_brainstorming.md

 Deep learning is a powerful toolset, but I've been frustrated by lack of tools and techniques to pair it with tabular data.
 In response, I'm building one.

-We'll touch on :
+You'll learn:

  - Why non-numerical data types are difficult for most algorithms (one hot encoding, manual feature extraction, etc)
- - Practical techniques for using categorical, boolean, datetime, and geographic data
+ - Practical techniques for using categorical, boolean, datetime, and geographic data (with starter code!)
  - How to quickly and efficiently prototype and iterate on deep learning models

 Feedback from this talk will also help me create and prioritize features for my work-in-progress package, AutoDL.